Salt & Wind Travel

 Tepache, Central Mexico (Jalisco)

-In ancient times, Mayans and Nahua people likely made a corn-based drink called tepache.
-Today, the drink known as tepache is a low-alcohol, slightly effervescent beverage made from fermented pineapple, sugar, and spices.
+In ancient times, the Mayans and Nahua people likely made a corn-based drink called tepache.
+Today, tepache is a low-alcohol, slightly effervescent beverage made from fermented pineapple, sugar, and spices.

-Pineapple, cinnamon, and piloncillo (unrefined brown sugar, also known as Mexican brown sugar) are found in tepache recipes all over Mexico with regional variations–though the drink is most closely associated with the state of Jalisco.
+Pineapple, cinnamon, and piloncillo (unrefined brown sugar, also known as Mexican brown sugar) are found in tepache recipes all over Mexico, with regional variations–though the drink is most closely associated with Jalisco.

 In Mexico, street vendors sell tepache in plastic baggies with a straw.
-But the drink has garnered attention from bars and restaurants in the U.S., where tepache is mixed into tequila and mezcal-based cocktails.
+However, the drink has garnered attention from bars and restaurants in the U.S., where it is mixed into tequila and mezcal-based cocktails.

 Xtabentún, Southwestern Mexico (Yucatán)